skylight-hq/microconsulting-platform-proposal/README.md

 * Develop a product roadmap, which communicates how the product is likely to evolve across several major releases.
 * Develop a product backlog, which includes writing, sizing, estimating, and prioritizing stories.
 * Define the MVP, and adjust the product backlog as necessary (e.g., reprioritizing items).
-* Create a product release plan that communicates which stories are targeted for delivery over the next three months based on the team's speculated delivery capacity.
+* Create a product release plan that communicates which stories are targeted for delivery over the next three months based on the team’s speculated delivery capacity.
 * Define the performance measurement system, including performance indicators and metrics related to the user experience, product, and infrastructure.
 * Finalize the plan for the Alpha Phase.